New Zealand’s North Island In A Week

 So many fellow camper travellers blissfully announce their mission to tour New Zealand’s North Island in a week!

-At first, we thought these people slightly mad-goodness, where would you start?
-The normal 6 week trips of yesteryear, seem to be now dwindling down to just 3 between both islands.
+At first, we thought these people slightly mad – because goodness me – where would you start?
+The normal 6 week trips of yesteryear, seem to be now dwindling down to just 3 weeks between both islands.

-In our opinion, this country has too many amazing sights to limit to just a few weeks for both Islands.
+In our opinion, this country has far too many amazing sights to limit to just a few weeks for both Islands.
 After several trips lasting a few months at a time, we still haven’t seen it all!
-Deceptively lengthy distances between main sights could make short trips rather tedious.
+Then, add those deceptively lengthy distances between main sights and it could make short trips rather tedious.

-Having said that, if that’s all the time you’ve got and you’ve made your mind up, we’re here to give our insight into those best places to see in New Zealand’s North Island in a week!
+Having said that, if that’s all the time you’ve got and you’ve made your mind up, then so be it.
+So – fear not – because, we’re here to give our insight into those best places to see in New Zealand’s North Island in a week!